 Office Manager & Funeral Director (FDR-4041)

 Rhonda joined Jay Chapel in 2011 as the Office Manager and recently received her Funeral Director License.
 She feels by assisting the families with the insurance and financial needs helps relieve some of the burden attributed to a funeral.
 It is necessary to support the families we serve by performing many of the tasks that are unseen by the public.
 This is important work with a short time to complete these tasks.
 Born in Germany, but was raised in the Fresno/Clovis area and graduated from Immanuel High School in Reedley.
 Rhonda received her Bachelors of Science degree in Accounting from the University of Phoenix.
 Rhonda is married to Jeff and together they have one son and one daughter.
 Rhonda is a lifelong member of Bethany Church in Fresno.
 She enjoys volunteering in the church nursery and kitchen.
-In her spare time she enjoys cooking, baking and playing with her grandson.
+In her spare time she enjoys cooking, baking and playing with her grandchildren.

 Funeral Director (FDR-1295) & Embalmer (EMB-6324)